-(3) If after a period of three months from written notification of the investor's decision to refer the dispute to international arbitration there is no agreement on one of the alternative procedures referred to in paragraph (2), the dispute shall, at the request in writing of the investor concerned, be dealt with in terms of the procedure preferred by the investor.
+(3) If after a period of three months from written notification of the investor's decision to refer the dispute to international arbitration there is no agreement on one of the alternative procedures referred to in paragraph (2), the dispute shall, at the request in writing of the investor

-(4) The decision in resolution of the dispute shall be derived by application of the domestic law, including the rules relating to conflicts of law of the country of the Party involved in the dispute in whose territory the investment has been made, the provisions of this Agreement, the terms of the specific agreement which may have been entered into regarding the investment as well as the principles of international law.
+(4) The decision in resolution of the dispute shall be derived by application of the domestic law, including the rules relating to conflicts of law, of the country of the Party involved in the dispute in whose territory the investment has been made, the provisions of this Agreement, the terms of the specific agreement which may have been entered into regarding the investment as well as the principles of international law.

-(5) The award made by the arbitrator concerned in terms of paragraphs(2) or (3) shall be binding on the parties to the dispute.
+(5) The award made by the arbitrator concerned in terms of paragraphs (2) or (3) shall be binding on the parties to the dispute.
 Each Party shall give effect to the award under its domestic law.

-ARTICLE 9 Disputes between the Parties
+ARTICLE 8 Disputes between the Parties

-Any dispute between the Parties concerning the interpretation or application of this Agreement shall be settled through negotiations between the Governments of the two Parties.
+(1) Any dispute between the Parties concerning the interpretation or application of this Agreement should, if possible, be settled through negotiations between the Governments of the two Parties.